ramsundharVenkadesan/CliniClarity/docs/README.md

 * **Pinecone:** A high-performance vector database that stores the anonymized embeddings of clinical reports, enabling sub-second Retrieval-Augmented Generation (RAG).

 * **DeepEval:** A specialized testing framework used to objectively audit the agent's output.
 It acts as the final "clinical auditor," measuring the factual alignment between the generated summary and the source medical records.

+* **EC2 (Amazon Elastic Compute Cloud):** High-performance instances serving as the native host for the LangGraph agent.
+By deploying directly to the OS, we reduce network latency and simplify the security audit path for HIPAA compliance.